NorCal Ski Fest is looking to add more deals as the snow falls so keep checking back!

 “SkiDUCK (Skiing and snowboarding for Disabled and Underprivileged Children and older Kids) is a volunteer-based non-profit organization dedicated to enriching the lives of disabled and underprivileged children by bringing them to the snow to share the joys of skiing and snowboarding!
 Read more about SkiDUCK.

-♥ Our August Non-profit Community Service Spotlight is dedicated to High Fives Foundation..
+♥ Spotlight pick for September for Non-profit Community Service is awarded to the High Fives Foundation..

 In the last decade, the High Fives Foundation has gained widespread acclaim among snow sports athletes for the foundation’s dedication to raise injury prevention awareness while providing resources and inspiration to those who suffered life-changing injuries.
 Even more impressive, they’ve managed to become a common thread of connection and hope between a variety of athletes, outdoor sports communities, and charitable initiatives.
 Read more about the High Fives Foundation